oro-os/kernel/oro/README.md

 # Oro Module High Level API and Build Tooling

-This crate houses a high-level API for executables targeting the Oro Operating System (called "Modules") to interact with the system, as well as build tooling to simplify the process of creating and building Oro Modules.
+This crate houses a high-level API for executables targeting the Oro Operating System (called "Modules") to interact with the kernel.

 ## Usage
 For updated usage information, please refer to the [crate documentation](https://docs.rs/oro).